Greg Furlong sworn in for State Board of Funeral Directors

-BROOKVILLE – Local funeral director Greg Furlong, owner of Furlong Funeral Homes in Summerville and Marienville, was sworn in Wednesday as the newest member of the State Board of Funeral Directors.
+BROOKVILLE – Local funeral director Greg Furlong, owner of Furlong Funeral Homes in Summerville and Marienville, was sworn in earlier this month as the newest member of the State Board of Funeral Directors.

 According to both Greg and his wife Cheryl Furlong, he is the first funeral director in the rural area to be appointed to the state board.
 Greg Furlong believes Johnstown is the closest place where a board member has come from before himself.